Chi Ma Wan: The Sea Ranch

 The Sea Ranch (澄碧邨) is a housing estate developed by Hutchison Whampoa Properties in the late 1970s at Yi Long Wan (二浪灣) on Chi Ma Wan Peninsula.

 The Sea Ranch is only reachable from the sea as it is located on the coastline of the Lantau South Country Park and has no road access.
-To reach the city centre, residents must take a private ferry from the Sea Ranch to Cheung Chau which takes about 20 minutes, and then ferries from Cheung Chau to Central Ferry Piers no. 5 in Central provided by Sun Ferry (previously New World First Ferry, NWFF) which take about 30 minutes to an hour.
-The private ferry is reserved for residents and their invited guests and is free for them, as the cost is included in the management fee paid by the residents.
-Only residents and their guests are allowed to visit the property.
+To reach the city centre, residents and their guests must take a private ferry from the Sea Ranch to Cheung Chau which takes about 20 minutes, and then ferries from Cheung Chau to Central Ferry Piers no. 5 in Central.
 There are no shops or restaurants within the estate and for this reason it is unique in Hong Kong.
 The original clubhouse and sporting facilities have been closed for a number of years and the estate is now a tranquil and peaceful enclave on the South Lantau coast.